lucasgomide/snitch/README.md

 # snitch
-Keep updated over all deploys on Tsuru
+Keep updated about all deploys on Tsuru